schmonz/agilein3minut.es/about.md

 7. Write, edit, and record every episode with such care that it might wind up being your favorite.

-7. Release a new episode every week, until I've covered every topic you could possibly want to hear about.
+7. Release new episodes regularly, until we've covered every topic you could possibly want to hear about.

-7. Experiment freely within these constraints.
+7. Within these constraints, experiment freely.